Frequently Asked Questions About Black Bears

 2013 Pink

-Why Can’t a Problem Bear Be Relocated?
+Why Can’t Bears Be Relocated?

 As Connecticut’s bear population continues to increase, more bears, particularly young bears, will be seen near residential areas.
 The DEEP’s response will depend on the specifics of each bear situation.
 The mere presence of a bear does not necessitate its removal.
 In most cases, if left alone, the bear will make its way to a more natural habitat.
 Removing food attractants, such as bird feeders and garbage cans, reduces the chance that bears will go near homes.
 The DEEP seldom relocates bears.
 An exception may be made to remove a bear in an urban location when there is little likelihood that it can leave safely on its own and when the bear is in a position where it can be safely immobilized.
 In these rare instances, bears are released in the nearest suitable habitat, which is likely already a part of the bear’s local home range.

-Relocation of Bears to other States: Black bears cannot be relocated to other states, including larger western states like Montana or Colorado, because other states will not accept any bears, especially problem bears.
+Relocation of Bears to other States: Black bears cannot be relocated to other states, including larger western states like Montana or Colorado, because other states will not accept any bears.
 States with growing or large bear populations have similar policies as Connecticut’s.
 Other state wildlife agencies would also euthanize an aggressive bear that is a public safety concern.

 Relocation of Bears to Zoos or Sanctuaries: The Connecticut DEEP does not take wild animals that have become unresolvable human safety issues into captivity.
-It may be a feel-good solution for a problem bear to be moved to a zoo or sanctuary, but that is easy to say and hard to do.
+It may be a feel-good solution for a bear to be moved to a zoo or sanctuary, but that is easy to say and hard to do.
 Black bears are not a high priority species for zoos or sanctuaries because they are so common.
-Zoos also do not have the capacity to take all problem bears that states deal with each year.
+Zoos also do not have the capacity to take all bears involved with conflicts that states deal with each year.
 Because black bears readily reproduce in captivity, there is no shortage of captive bears for zoos.
 Animals that are raised in captivity do well in captivity.
 It is difficult for a wild bear that roams in the forest for all its life to suddenly adapt to a small enclosure at a zoo or sanctuary.
 Even under the best circumstances at the best zoos, captivity cannot replicate a wild animal’s habitat.

 Are DEEP Staff Trained on How to Immobilize Bears?